axeldinh/suadd/README.md

 - [x] Prepare WandB logging (use debug mode)
 - [x] Do not forget to keep track of commit hashes for reproducibility
 - [x] Prepare a training script for Google Colab
+- [ ] Check why there are lines on test overlays
+- [ ] Check why the background test iou on is 0 when only predicting background
+- [ ] allow the framework to work only on depth estimation
 - [ ] Start training
-- [ ] allow th framework to work only on depth estimation

 The semantics are shown on overlays using those colors: